Effective Virginia Lawyer Helps Women And Their Children

 - Exposing children in their care to dangerous situations

-Parents who have been convicted of murder, voluntary manslaughter and other serious felonies may also lose their custody rights.
-If you are in a custody battle and are accused of being unfit, or if you have been convicted of a crime, I will fight for you to maintain access to your children.
+Parents who have been convicted of murder, voluntary manslaughterm and other serious felonies may also lose their custody rights.
+If you are in a custody battle and are accused of being unfit or if you have been convicted of a crime, then we will fight for you to maintain access to your children.

 Even if parents never married, they are both required to continue supporting their children financially when the relationship ends.
 Typically, the noncustodial parent pays the custodial parent.
 Payments are calculated based on the combined incomes of both parents.
-An important point to make is that if you are not working, the other parent could claim you are voluntarily unemployed, which could potentially affect the child support obligation.
-My law firm works to safeguard the rights of unmarried mothers in child support disputes.
+An important point to make is that if you are not working, the other parent could claim that you are voluntarily unemployed, which could potentially affect the child support obligation.
+We work to safeguard the rights of unmarried mothers in child support disputes.

-The law firm of The Bice Law Group in Lynchburg stands up for the rights of mothers in Virginia custody, visitation, paternity and child support disputes.
-To schedule a free consultation, call my firm at 434-300-5043 or contact me online.
+At the law firm of The Bice Law Group in Lynchburg, we stand up for the rights of mothers in Virginia custody, visitation, paternity, and child support disputes.
+To schedule a free consultation, call our firm at 434-509-0232 or contact us online.